acsone/manifestoo/README.md

 **Options**:

 * `-d, --select-addons-dir DIRECTORY`: Select all installable addons found in this directory.
 This option may be repeated.
 The directories selected with this options are automatically added to the addons search path.
-* `--select-include addon1,addon2,...`: Comma separated list of addons to select.
+* `--select-include, --select addon1,addon2,...`: Comma separated list of addons to select.
 These addons will be searched in the addons path.
 * `--select-exclude addon1,addon2,...`: Comma separated list of addons to exclude from selection.
 This option is useful in combination with `--select-addons-dir`.
 * `--select-core-addons`: Select the Odoo core addons (CE and EE) for the given series.
 * `--addons-path TEXT`: Expand addons path with this comma separated list of directories.